rider-rebooted/win_brenda_console/README.md

 #HOW TO INSTALL#

-Use [win_brenda_installer](https://github.com/rider-rebooted/win_brenda_installer) or follow Todd Mcintosh's [directions](http://brendapro.com/forum/viewtopic.php?f=0&t=76&sid=e6bc8c5335e35bab0605da5a5a6f9965) to get Brenda working on Windows, then download this zip file, extract it and double click the "win_brenda_console.py" Python file to run.
+Use [win_brenda_installer](https://github.com/rider-rebooted/win_brenda_installer) or follow Todd Mcintosh's [directions](http://brendapro.com/forum/viewtopic.php?f=0&t=76&sid=e6bc8c5335e35bab0605da5a5a6f9965) to get Brenda working on Windows, then download this zip file, extract it and double click the "win_brenda_console.py" file to run.